dongdongthedingdong/HelloWorld/README.md

 ## Python

 This is the code.
-You can mask code with ''these symbols''.
+You can highlight "code" elements with two symbols, and mask it like "this example" in line.
+Or you make a code block:

 '''
+def greeting():
+  print("This is my greeting!")

 print("Hello World!")
 '''

 ## Java Script